RBSystems/Crestron-Documentation/FileExtensions.md

 <tr>
 <td>.smw.asv</td>
-<td>Auto-saved version - Backup copy of .smw automatically created by loading an SMW and by timer based auto-save</td>
+<td>Auto-saved version - Backup copy of .smw automatically created by loading an SMW and by timer based auto-save.</td>
 </tr>

 <tr>
 <td>.umc</td>
 <td>User macro.
 User created module (library) that can be included in SMW projects.
 Edited using SIMPL Windows editor.
-Normally text but encoded into binary format if password protected</td>
+Normally plain-text but encoded into binary format if password protected.</td>
 </tr>

 <tr>
 <td>.cmc</td>
 <td>Crestron Macro.
 Crestron supplied module (library).
 Normally text but encoded in binary format if password protected.
-At one time I believe SIMPL Windows would open these files, if they were not password protected, but the current versions detect a file "signature" and prevent the SIMPL Windows editor from opening them</td>
+At one time, I was told, SIMPL Windows would open these files, if they were not password protected, but the current versions detect a file "signature" and prevent the SIMPL Windows editor from opening them.</td>
 </tr>

 <tr>
 <td>.usp</td>
 <td>SIMPL+ module.
 Edited using the SIMPL+ editor.
-Normally text but encoded in binary format if password protected</td>
+Normally text but encoded in binary format if password protected.</td>
 </tr>

 <tr>